Russians get 1st gold thanks to 15-year-old Zagitova

 Chen fell once and had bobbles on other jumps and moves.
 Tennell, who heading to South Korea hadn’t missed a jump all season, twice stepped out on planned combinations.

+”I think we all could have skated better, but you know, you knock us down and we get up to fight,” Tennell said.

-Both are expected to keep skating and will need vast improvement to catch up to the Russians, Japanese and Canadians who have come to dominate the women’s event.
+Both Chen and Tennell are expected to keep skating and will need vast improvement to catch up to the Russians, Japanese and Canadians who have come to dominate the women’s event.

 Italy’s Carolina Kostner, the 2014 bronze medalist, was fifth, one spot in front of Japan’s Kaori Sakamoto.